olimorris/VectorCode/README.md

     "db_path": "~/.local/share/vectorcode/chromadb/",
 }
 ```
+The following are the available options for the JSON configuration file:
 - `embedding_function`: One of the embedding functions supported by [Chromadb](https://www.trychroma.com/)
   (find more [here](https://docs.trychroma.com/docs/embeddings/embedding-functions) and
   [here](https://docs.trychroma.com/integrations/chroma-integrations)).
 For
   example, Chromadb supports Ollama as `chromadb.utils.embedding_functions.OllamaEmbeddingFunction`,
   and the corresponding value for `embedding_function` would be `OllamaEmbeddingFunction`.
+Default: `SentenceTransformerEmbeddingFunction`;
 - `embedding_params`: Whatever initialisation parameters your embedding function
   takes.
 For `OllamaEmbeddingFunction`, if you set `embedding_params` to:
   ```json